Why can’t my pet eat what we eat on Christmas Day?

 There are a few options when it comes to preparing something special for your fur babies for Christmas day.
 If you want them to have a Christmas meal with you, you can cook them their very own.
 Both cats and dogs can eat turkey and many of the trimmings like sprouts, carrots, peas and potatoes are fine for them to eat.
 The only hard part is making sure they get the correct portions of each element and making sure nothing that can harm them is in the cooking process.
 If you cook with wine or onions you can end up with a very poorly pet indeed.

-Instead of making your own meal and taking the painstaking task of being sure there’s nothing in there that can harm your fluffy family members, you can buy them a pre prepared meal of their very own full of festive goodness and made especially for pets.
+Looking for a feast for your feline?
 The Webbox Festive Cat Mousse Turkey is a Christmas dinner in a tin!
 Free from any kinds of harmful additives or preservatives.
 It might be a treat but it’s also complete and balanced so you don’t have to worry about them not getting all of the nutrients they need for the day.

 Lily's Kitchen Sunday Lunch for Dogs is a great option for your puppy pals with a perfectly balanced recipe of 60% chicken so your pooch has plenty of high quality protein to get them through the day.
 There’s no preparation needed and it’s rich in vitamin A, iron, folate, energy, and protein so you know you’re not sacrificing quality just to give them a special treat.